 Welcome to SVYFL Cheer, home of the Hawks!
 We are a competitive Pop Warner Tackle Football League in the East Coast Conference.
-Our Cheerleading program performs at tackle football games, and competes at the local and regional level, with the possibility of competing at Nationals in Disney.
+Our Cheerleading program performs at tackle football games, and competes at the local and regional level, with the possibility of competing at Nationals.

 Interested in youth cheerleading and want to join our program?

-We have six different age levels to offer our talented athletes:
+We have seven different age levels to offer our talented athletes:

 All cheerleading coaches and team moms are subject to a thorough background check.
 All cheerleading coaches must participate in a valid Pop Warner endorsed, Spirit Coaches’ education program/ YCADA.
 Through this, the coaches and assistant coaches of cheer learn tumbling and stunting techniques that can be applied at every team level.
 Cheer Coaches are also educated thoroughly regarding concussions and heat stroke and how to best prevent them.
 All of our Certified cheerleading coaches make safety a priority and encourage the athletes to follow certain precautions in order to limit and prevent harm or injury that can occur in any athletic activity.